NIGK14009U Land Use Transitions in the Global South

 MSc Programme in Geography and Geoinformatics with a minor subject

 The aim of the course is to provide an overview of the dominant contemporary land use transitions taking place in low and middle income countries and discuss how recent advances in land systems science are applied to understand these transitions.
-Using case studies from Africa, Asia, Latin America and the Pacific, the course explores biophysical, socio-economic as well as institutional aspects of land use and land use change.
-The course moreover explores land-use transitions within the framework of ongoing international debates related to sustainable development such as economic globalization, global food crises, large scale land acquisitions and nature conservation as well as local and distant drivers of land-use transitions and geographic displacement of land use in the telecoupled world.
-Land use planning and issues related to the management of land and natural resources in the Global South are also discussed as is the role of Geographic Information Science (GIS) and satellite based land use change monitoring and scenarios to characterize the transitions.
-Overall the course aims at analyzing land use change through a range of analytical lenses and the possibilities and constraints of different analytical and methodological approaches will be assessed.
+Based on theory and case studies, the course explores biophysical, socio-economic as well as institutional aspects of land use and land use change with specific focus on developing causal explanations for land use transitions.
+The course moreover explores land use transitions within the framework of ongoing international debates related to sustainable development such as economic globalization, large scale land acquisitions and nature conservation as well as local and distant drivers of land-use transitions and geographic displacement of land use in the telecoupled world.
+Land use planning and issues related to land abandonment and management of land and natural resources in the Global South are also discussed.
+Overall the course aims at analyzing land use transitions through a range of analytical lenses and methodological approaches, including their ability to develop theory within land system science.
 Topics of particular interest to the participating students will be identified at the beginning of the course and will receive more in depth attention.

 Dominant land use transitions in low and middle income countries, theoretical aspects and terminology of land use change and land systems science, main local and global drivers of land use transitions, barriers to change, implications of global processes for local land use, impacts of local and global land management policies for land use, practical aspects of land use change research in the Global South including how land use transitions relate to international sustainable development agendas.

-Assess the potential impact of global, national and local drivers on land use transitions
+Assess the potential impact of global, national and local drivers on land use transitions, including identification and analysis of causal explanations

 Identify relevant theories and approaches for analysing land use change in the Global South